eformsignen/eformsignen.github.io/help/chapter4.rst

    Voice recording is only available in the eformsign app.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/record_component_web.png
-   :alt: Setting Voice Component Properties
+   :alt: Setting Voice Field Properties
    :width: 250px

 **① ID**

-Enter the ID of the voice component.
-For example, the ID of the component that plays voice recordings can be named 'Record1'.
+Enter the ID of the voice field.
+For example, the ID of the field that plays voice recordings can be named 'Record1'.

 **② Who can fill this out**
-Selects who is allowed or required to fill out the component.
+Selects who is allowed or required to fill out the field.

 **③ Placeholder**